bradbell/xrst/sphinx/test_out/begin_cmd.rst

 group_name
 **********
-This is the group that this section belongs to; see :ref:`run_xrst@group_list`.
+This is the group that this page belongs to; see :ref:`run_xrst@group_list`.
-If *group_name* is empty, this section is part of the empty group.
+If *group_name* is empty, this page is part of the empty group.
 Note that it is the group name and not the group that is empty.

 .. meta::